Michelle Samuel-Foo: Research and career

 In 2009 Samuel-Foo joined the faculty at the University of Florida.
 Here she worked to support the registration of speciality crops in the Southern States and Puerto Rico.
 She was made regional field coordinator of the United States Department of Agriculture Interregional Research Project No. 4 (IR-4) Project.
 From 2015 to 2017 Samuel-Foo served as President of the International Association of Black Entomologists and on the Board of Directors of the Caribbean Food Crops Society.

 Samuel-Foo joined the faculty of Alabama State University in 2018, where she leads the programme on industrial hemp research.
 When she arrived at Alabama State University she established an urban teaching garden that looks to introduce students to sustainable agriculture.

 In 2020 Samuel-Foo was named President-Elect of the Southeastern Entomological Society of America.
 She provided expert guidance to the United States congress on the Murder Hornet Eradication Act, which looks to eliminate the Asian giant hornet (so-called murder hornet), an invasive species that is predatory to honey bees.
 In her testimony, Samuel-Foo spoke about the devastating impact of the murder hornets on the United States honey bee population, as well as their potential threat to critical agriculture.
 In May 2020 Samuel-Foo was awarded the Entomological Society of America Founders' Memorial prize, and dedicated her award lecture to the research of Ernest J. Harris.
-Harris was the first Black entomologist to the be subject of the Founders' lecture.
+Harris was the first Black entomologist to be the subject of the Founders' lecture.